PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ### Number of free GPUs

-Previoulsy we used shell function for this.
+Previously we used shell function for this.
 Those functions helped many users so now they have been promoted to a system command:

 ```
 $ gfree